Barn Homes Combine Rustic Practicality and Comfort for Today’s Families

 1. Gambrel roof – specifically designed for barns – is a symmetrical two-sided roof with two different slopes that maximizes the space inside the barn home’s upper level, providing more room for the loft.

 Top: Would you consider living in this barn style home?
 This attractive 2-story design - with space large enough for boat storage, 3 bedrooms, 3 baths, and a 3-car garage - gives living over a garage a different look.
 Middle: The upper level has all the living, cooking, and dining spaces – plus the office and deck areas.
-Bottom: The main floor features the garage/shop area, storage space, a utility room, and storage room for a boat.
+Bottom: The main floor features the garage/shop area, storage space, a utility room, and a storage room for a boat.
 Covered porches are located on both sides of the home (Plan #132-1694).

 2. Gables provide variety to the roofline and exterior of barn homes.